ably-labs/models/docs/concepts/concepts.md

 ## Applying Updates to State

-Events are applied to model state via merge function in the following way:
+Events are applied to model state via merge functions in the following way:

 - The model state is initialised with two copies of the state: an optimistic and a confirmed copy.
 - If the incoming event is an *optimistic* event: